-The first film I ever shot was a time-travel caper I made on 8mm film at the age of 8.
-I used the various lands at Disneyland to represent the different time periods.
+The first film Ron ever shot was a time-travel caper made on 8mm film at the age of 8.
+He used the various lands at Disneyland to represent the different time periods.

-Thirty years later when I started professional video production in earnest, the same creativity and ingenuity I showed at the tender age of 8 was applied in the work I did for such clients as Apple, Adobe, Nielsen, large churches, marketing agencies, and non-profits.
+Thirty years later when Ron started professional video production in earnest, the same creativity and ingenuity he showed at the tender age of 8 was applied in the work he did for such clients as Apple, Adobe, Nielsen, large churches, marketing agencies, and non-profits.

-Video is one of the most effective forms of content marketing, and through the years I’ve been able to create some engaging content, both for my own company and for clients.
-Here are a few of examples.
+Video is one of the most effective forms of content marketing, and through the years Ron and his teams have been able to create some engaging content, both for his own company and for clients.
+Here are a few examples.

 Dream • Create • Inspire